aphethean/xtext-maven-examples/README.md

 The main point is to show how to package and build an XText DSL project with Maven and is more or less an updated version of Karsten's Blog entry - http://kthoms.wordpress.com/2010/08/18/building-xtext-projects-with-maven-tycho/

-These examples use the xtend-maven-plugin to call the XTend generator, which as I understand are now part of the latest XText versions.
+These examples now use the xtend-maven-plugin to call the XTend generator, which as I understand are now part of the latest XText versions.

+Another really good project to look at for an XText maven examples can be found here (https://github.com/ckulla/xtext-tycho-example).
+Unfortunately
+I couldn't actually make this example work due to some issue resolving from the maven relative path local repository.

 ## An explanation and building the examples